Buying a House with Solar Panels

 A vital part of buying a home with solar panels is seeing the relevant documentation, you should ask for the following:

 - Structural roof survey

 - Certificate confirming the installer is MCS certified (or equivalent)

 - Electrical installation certificate

 - Solar panel warranty

 So, is Buying a House With Solar Panels a Good Idea?

 If your new home has solar panels on the roof then you could be set to benefit from reduced energy bills for as long as you live there.
-However, should the previous owner have signed up to a rent-a-roof scheme or not have had the installation carried out by an MCS approved installer then you should err on the side of caution – we’d advise getting some legal advice.
+However, should the previous owner have signed up to a rent-a-roof scheme or not have had the installation carried out by an MCS certified (or equivalent) installer then you should err on the side of caution – we’d advise getting some legal advice.

 Feed-in Tariff Payments Over Time

 The FiT payments have changed over time but Ofgem have made it possible to look back at the rates being offered right back to the start of the scheme – as shown in the table below.
 It’s worth noting the the payments may have increased depending on the annual rate of Retail Price Index (RPI).